Biking Bliss with 750 Miles of Trails in Crested Butte & the Gunnison Valley, Colorado

 Townie Events & Casual Cruising

 The annual Bridges of the Butte 24-hour townie tour helps wrap up CrestedButte Bike Week in true Crested Butte style with many riders in costume.
-This one-of-a-kind ride benefitting Adaptive Sports Center starts on the afternoon of June 27 and ends the afternoon of June 28, looping through downtown and meandering across the town’s bridges.
+This one-of-a-kind ride benefitting Adaptive Sports Center starts on the afternoon in June, looping through downtown and meandering across the town’s bridges.
 Participants can sign up solo or as a team.

 For those who just want to cruise with absolutely no schedule should consider staying at properties such as The Ruby of Crested Butte, Purple Mountain Bed & Breakfast and Old Town Inn in Crested Butte, which have complimentary townie bikes available for guests.
 Plus, bike shops inGunnison and Crested Butte have colorful fleets and rent cruisers by the hour.